avo-hq/docs.avohq.io/docs/2.0/resource-tools.md

 end
 ```

-If you run this code you'll notice that the `information.information_age` param will not reach the `information=` method because we haven't allowed it in the `extra_params` option.
+If you run this code, you'll notice that the `information.information_age` param will not reach the `information=` method because we haven't allowed it in the `extra_params` option.